Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Available Coupons

-This kit gives you a spare of all the little springs and other fiddly parts you’ll need, as well as spares for when springs start to wear out and break down.
+This replacement parts kit gives you a spare of all the little springs and other fiddly parts you’re likely to lose, as well as spares for when springs start to wear out and break down.

 Upgrading From Standard Parts

 Finally, I want to make a note about upgrading these parts kits.
-Granted, a spring is a spring, but an upgraded trigger, buffer, grip, and stock can really make a huge difference in how your rifle performs.
+A spring is (usually) a spring, but an upgraded trigger, buffer, grip, and stock can really make a huge difference in how your rifle or pistol performs.

 The trigger is really going to be the single biggest performance factor for the speed and accuracy of your gun.